Dsolnik/sle-mentoring/mongoDB.md

 Attempt to filter out as many documents (as well as fields) as possible at the beginninng of your pipeline before hitting any `"$project"`, `"$group"`, or `"$unwind"` operations.
 MongoDB won't allow a single aggregation to use more than a fraction of the system's memory and will error out if it is the case.
 If you can reduce the result set size with a selective `"$match"`, you can use the pipeline for real-time aggregations :smiley:

 ### MapReduce
+MapReduce solves some problems that are too complex to express using the aggregation framework's query language.
+MapReduce tends to be fairly slow and __should not be used for real-time analysis__.

+__How MapReduce Works__:
+1. __Map step__: It starts with the map step, which _maps_ an operation onto every document in a collection.
+That operation could be either "do nothing" or "emit these keys with X values".
+2. __Shuffle step__: keys are grouped and lists of emitted values are created for each key.
+3. __Reduce step__: takes the list of values from step 2, and _reduces_ it to a single element.
+This element is returned to the shuffle step until each key has a list containing a single value: the result.

 # Questions for Stevie: